mvaganov/self/RESUME_redux.md

 #### Suffrag Ex Machina

-A network of neural-networks that use ranked-choice voting for consensus.
+An experimental ensemble machine-learning technique that elects using ranked-choice voting.
 #### Ethos

 A [prototype for a web-based assessment system](http://codegiraffe.com/qeval/qual.html) designed to provoke personality development.
 #### Impetus

-An suite of tools to build a-game-about-Project-Management.
+An suite of tools and prototypes to build a-game-about-Project-Management.

 ## Skills